DylanFClark/Career-trajectory-NPV-calculator/readme.md

 # Career Trajectory NPV Calculator

+## LINK TO DELIVERABLE C : Streamlit dashboard

+Note: An explanation for usage is included within the dashboard

 ## Decision Statment
 “Should a BIS undergraduate in NS pursue a job related to their degree, or a Instrumentation & Control Technician red seal upon graduation within Canada; given target career trajectory and financial metrics?”